Money saving tips

 - London has a huge range of markets including Camden, Spitalfields, Brick Lane and Petticoat Lane.
 Pick up fresh fruit, vegetables, fish and meat, often cheaper than in the supermarkets.
 It's also a nice day out!

-- Buy second hand from sites like eBay or Amazon (check the version number carefully) or have a look in Imperial's vast library collection
+- Buy second hand books from sites like eBay or Amazon (check the version number carefully) or have a look in Imperial's vast library collection

-- Save money on haircuts by booking trainees and you can spend that cash on something else instead!
+- Save money on haircuts by booking trainees

 - London favours the supermarket savvy.
 Most places have loads of delicious ready-to-eat/cook meals at bargain prices